top of page

 The noun 'precipitation' has its etymology rooted in Latin.
 It is derived from the Latin word 'praecipitatio,' which means 'a falling headlong' or 'a sudden fall.'
 This term is formed from 'praecipitare,' meaning 'to throw headlong' or 'to fall abruptly.'
 'Precipitation' made its way into English in the late Middle Ages and refers to the various forms of water that fall from the atmosphere, such as rain, snow, sleet, and hail.
 The etymology highlights the idea of water falling abruptly from the sky, as implied by its Latin origins, and encompasses all the diverse manifestations of this natural process.

-Quiz: Find the meaning of the noun precipitation:
+Find the correct meaning of the noun precipitation:

 Try Again!